uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 ## MAR Task

-For Evaluating the results produce by different MAR solvers we have used the following two metrics.
+For Evaluating the results produce by different MAR solvers we use the following two metrics.

 #### Hellinger Error
 For the \\(i^{th}\\) problem the Hellinger error corresponding